2024 Highlights

 -

-ESG Executive Committee (Members of the Executive Leadership team from each Dream entity)
+ESG Executive Committee (Members of the executive leadership team from each Dream entity)

 +

-Adopt ESG Framework for D.UN
+Adopt ESG Framework

-Communicate sustainability strategy and commitment across the company and key external stakeholders
+Communicate sustainability strategy across the company and to key external stakeholders

-Delegate implementation to D.UN’s Sustainability and ESG team
+Delegate implementation to Sustainability and ESG team

 Sustainability and ESG Team